 We’ve been operating for five years and we have a lot of skilled people on our education team that help us replicate results and build our wisdom over time.
 One of the lessons we’ve learned is about the Independent Project, and we’ll bring that to the Part-Time course.
 The major goal of the Independent Project is to learn, not to create a project that you’ll take to market when you graduate.
 The Independent Project is designed to solidify the core agile web development skills presented in the first half of the program, in a way that honors student interests and passions.

 We’ll also keep an eye on work-life balance, which is especially important.
 We want to know students’ external stressors and keep a constant dialogue going to make sure the entire class is happy and learning.
-We already have to battle imposter syndrome – everyone does, whether you’re in an all-women’s bootcamp or not.
-When you work with women who are changing careers through a bootcamp, you have to provide a really positive and encouraging influence on regular basis.
+We already have to battle imposter syndrome – everyone does, whether you’re in a bootcamp or not.
+When you work with women, people who are gender-divers, and their allies who are changing careers through a bootcamp, you have to provide a really positive and encouraging influence on regular basis.
 Plus we’ll always take feedback – there’s always something that we can improve.
 The Hackbright Academy team listens and is thoughtful about what people are asking for.

 What is your advice for students embarking on a part-time program?
 Any tips to get the most out of a Hackbright’s Part-Time Program?